 We appreciate this is an extreme example but it wasn't an isolated example (more on this below).

-I know get the fiddles out but we know that profits seem to be a dirty word in the UK but to be realistic if we want to stay in business and use our profits to help national and local organisations and to enrich the lives of our employees, we had to find a better model.
+I know get the fiddles out, we know that profits seem to be a dirty word in the UK, but to be realistic if we want to stay in business and use our profits to help national and local organisations and to enrich the lives of our employees, we had to find a better model.

 So we think we have come up with the perfect model that works for everyone, we decided we would create a subsidised delivery model that encouraged people to make the change to a more sustainable option, but also encouraged responsible ordering, so we now part absorb the cost, if you use next day,

-(yes this is a real question we were asked).
+(yes this is a real question we were asked by email).

 Our turnover by year